Skip to content

 Inheriting a house with a tenant.
 Survey the local market.

 You should not bypass this step even if you plan to keep the rental house.
-During this research phase, you will likely learn valuable information about the place that may help you.
-Most local real estate agents will help you with this research for free if you agree to give them a potential listing.
+During this research phase, you will likely learn valuable information about the home that may help you.
+A local real estate agents will probably help you with this research if you agree to give them a potential listing.
 The agent should be able to estimate a selling price and advise you on the level of renovation required to be consistent with the neighborhood.

 Decide if You Want to Sell your Inherited Rental House

 Although selling the house requires more upfront work, you are comforted knowing that the hassle will soon end.
-When the sale closes, the aggravation is gone forever, and you may be left with a lump sum of money.
+When the sale closes, the aggravation is gone forever, and you may be left with a lump sum.
 In general, for federal income tax purposes, an inherited house comes with a stepped-up basis, which means profit from a sale will be the difference between the selling price and the house’s value when it was inherited.
-Don’t forget to check with an accountant to understand the tax ramifications in your specific situation.
+For this reason, there should be no capital gains taxes owed, but check with an accountant to understand the tax ramifications in your specific situation.

 Managing a rental property is not passive; it’s a job with a level of aggravation.
-You could turn this over to a property management company, but you still must pay for repairs and give a percentage of the rent (not of the profit) to the management company.
-With that in mind, you should know that a successfully managed rental property will provide income indefinitely and may be just the beginning of an extensive real estate portfolio.
+You could turn this over to a property management company, but you still must pay for repairs and give a percentage of the rent (not of the profit) to the property manager.
+With that in mind, you should know that a successfully managed rental property will provide rental income indefinitely and may be just the beginning of an extensive real estate portfolio.

 After thoroughly understanding the property you inherited and becoming familiar with the local real estate market, it’s time to decide if you want to keep the house.
 It essentially comes down to whether you prefer easy and a lump sum or if you will put up with some hassle for a long-term monthly income.
 That decision is yours to make.